 3. Withdrawal can be spread out over up to 10 years, creating a regular income stream in retirement.

-4. Flexible investment options: SRS contributions can be used to purchase a wide variety of investments including; unit trusts, ETF, shares, bonds, and even the exercise of company stock options.
+4. Flexible investment options: SRS contributions can be used to purchase a wide variety of investments including; unit trusts, ETF's shares, bonds.

 How You Can Benefit From Tax Savings Through Contribution & Withdrawal of SRS Funds

 When you contribute to your SRS account, your chargeable income will be reduced by the amount of your contribution.

 For example, if you have earned $250,000, your income tax bill will be $29,750.

 If you choose to contribute $35,700 to your SRS account, your chargeable income will be reduced to $214,300 ($250,000 – $37,500) and your income tax payable will become $23,324.
 This is a tax saving of $6,426

 How to open a SRS account

 The requirement is straightforward.

 - All Singaporeans, Permanent Residents (PRs) and foreigners

 There are three SRS operators (DBS/POSB, UOB & OCBC).
 You can register an account with any of them.